"You're driving me insane." ... "I think I'm going crazy."

-While this definition accurately describes dysfunctional behaviors that might accompany Obsessive-Compulsive Disorder or some forms of frontal lobe brain injury, it's not in itself a catch-all definition for "insanity."
+While this definition accurately describes dysfunctional behaviors that might accompany Obsessive-Compulsive Disorder or some forms of frontal lobe brain injury, it's not in itself a catch-all definition for "insane."
 On the contrary, there are some situations where it's both desirable and healthy to repeat the same action over and over again.
 It's helpful, for example, if you are practicing a new skill or sending out job applications.

 So, this definition, although it's catchy and smart, won't help you to determine a person's true mental state.
 Let's turn to Merriam Webster.
 Here we find three different possible definitions of being insane: